POLICY FOR APPLICANTS WITH DISABILITIES

 REQUESTS FOR ACCOMMODATIONS

-A request for reasonable testing accommodations must be submitted to the clerk of the supreme court along with the application for admission on or before the application filing deadline on forms prescribed by the Board (Form A, Form B, Form B-LD (if applicable), Form B-AD/HD (if applicable) and Form C) describing the disability, the accommodation requested, and how the accommodation will ameliorate the applicants disability.
+A request for reasonable testing accommodations must be submitted to the Office of Bar Admissions along with the application for admission on or before the application filing deadline on forms prescribed by the Board (Form A, Form B, Form B-LD (if applicable), Form B-AD/HD (if applicable) and Form C) describing the disability, the accommodation requested, and how the accommodation will ameliorate the applicants disability.
 A statement from the applicants treating physician or licensed treating professional must be included.
 One copy of the request, including all forms and the statement from the applicant's treating physician, shall also be submitted to the Chair of the Board.
 Medical or other documentation is considered to be current in most instances if less than two years old.

 The Chair of the Board will review requests for testing accommodations on a case-by-case basis.
 The Chair may request additional documentation and may refer the applicants records to a medical or other specialist for evaluation at the expense of the Board.
 The Chair will issue a written statement granting, denying, or modifying the request for accommodation.